-Division II is considered to be a four semester long undertaking.
+Division II is considered to be a four-semester undertaking.
 Under exceptional circumstances, students who have demonstrated outstanding accomplishment in their Division II studies may, with the support of their Division II committee, petition for an accelerated Division II.
 They must do this in the anticipated final semester of their Division II.
 Students must be able to demonstrate not only that they will have completed the equivalent of four semesters worth of work in their Division II, but also that their work rises to an exceptional level.
-They must also demonstrate readiness for Division III is including commitments from a Division III is committee.
-Students must complete the application form available at the center for academic support and advising in advising in a student's anticipated final semester of Division II.
+They must also demonstrate readiness for Division III [8], including commitments from a Division III [8] committee.
+Students must complete the application form available at the Center for Academic Support and Advising (CASA) [27] and secure written support from both Division II committee members.
+The full application must be submitted to CASA [11] no later than October 1 or March 1 of a student's anticipated final semester of Division II.